thomasmitzka/scrambled-words/README.md

 Once in every game, the player can get a hint to help in guessing the word.
 In the end, the player receives points for solved words, and bonus points for completing levels within a time limit.
-When the first highscore is achieved, the game creates a file to store highscore entries.
+When the first highscore is achieved, the game creates a JSON file to store highscore entries.

 Word files in English and German are included.
 If you change or create